OtaProject2024/PyDoch/README.md

 PyDoch relies on several external libraries to function properly.
 Ensure these dependencies are installed on your Raspberry Pi:

+- PyYAML: Loading configuration files.
 - RPi.GPIO: Used for controlling the GPIO pins of the Raspberry Pi.
-- PyYAML: Loading configuration files.
 - adafruit_bno055: Used for controlling the bno055 sensor.
+- board: Specify board-specific pins.

 You can install these dependencies: